insanum/gcalcli/docs/README.md

  * easy integration with your favorite mail client (attachment handler)
  * run as a cron job and execute a command for reminders
  * work against specific calendars (by calendar name w/ regex)
- * config file support for specifying option defaults
+ * flag file support for specifying option defaults
  * colored output and unicode character support
  * super fun hacking with shell scripts, cron, screen, tmux, conky, etc